CSS-Windows/WindowsDiag/NET/offline-SDPcheck/Readme.md

 4. N/A - (Rfl-Check_ShellExtension*.reg files already point to `\\\\LocalHost\\ToolsShare`)
 3. on your own PC: DoubleClick the reg file `\\LocalHost\ToolsShareRFL\Rfl-Check_ShellExtension_V2-Add.reg`

-Now you can use the Explorer context menu on any extracted SDP folder The RFLcheck will automaticaly try to open resulting `*.txt` files in your favorite text Editor (default is NotePad.exe);
+Now you can use the Explorer context menu on any extracted SDP folder.

+The RFLcheck will automaticaly try to open resulting `*.txt` files in your favorite text Editor (default is NotePad.exe);

-hint: if you register `*.txt` files to be opend with a more sophisticated editor like Notepad++ or TextPad, all files will open as additional Tabs in your text Editor.
+**hint**: if you register `*.txt` files to be opend with a more sophisticated editor like Notepad++ or TextPad, all result files will open as additional Tabs in your text Editor.